thillRobot/mcu-rocket/README_archive.md

   This program get sensor data and writes it to a .csv file on an SD card.

 ## Hardware Information

-  Note: Choose the appropriate branch for the MCU that is being used.

 ### Available Hardware
-  - Arduion MKR1010wifi
   - Arduino Nano 3.0 328p
   - BNO055 - Absolute Orientation Sensor
   - GY-521 (MPU 6050 MEMS) - 3 Axis Accelerometer, 3 Axis Gyroscope, and Temperature Sensor